 In India, Labor is a subject that falls under the Concurrent list.
 That means, both the Parliament and the State can enact laws on it.
 As per the government data, more than 90% of India’s working population falls under the unorganized sector that has no access to social security.
+In this blog, we will talk about everything related to the new labor code

 The new labor code takes into consideration the workers and their families from both the organized and the unorganized sectors.
 The reason why labor codes are important is that it improves the working condition of the laborers and ensures security for all workers.
 The Central Government has taken the historical step of codifying the existing 29 out of 44 legislations into 4 new labor codes.